danielscholl/iac-aks/README_archive.md

   --name $Registry
 ```

-#### Containerize and push an application to the registry
+## Containerize and push an application to the registry

-_Download an application, build the docker images, push it to the private registry then deploy a k8s manifest._
+Download an application build the docker images and push it to the private registry and deploy a k8s manifest.

 ```powershell
 # Clone a Sample Application